 These few examples represent only a small slice of this generation.
 Every retirement is different, with its unique goals and needs.
 Whether selling or staying in the homes where they raised their children, or forging new ground for the retired lifestyle, a sound financial foundation is fundamental for pursing any option.
 These trends highlight the breadth of boomer ingenuity that is upending retirement housing, as well as a variety of other industries.
 As the generation that once powered a youth movement navigates seniority, protecting their hard-earned dollars and ensuring guaranteed income will be paramount as they continue to change the world.

-Coming next in our retirement series, we will explore retirement trends in transportation and health care.
+Don't miss more in our retirement series, including retirement trends in transportation and health care and retirement income needs.

 The content is provided for informational purposes only and does not constitute advice.
 For specific details on how this may apply to your personal situation, contact your personal financial advisor or insurance agent for more details.
 American Equity contracts are only sold through independent agents.
 Please contact your state insurance department to see if there is an independent insurance agent in your area appointed to sell American Equity annuity contracts.